tomgreenfield/adapt-grunt/README.md

     grunt build:id
 Builds a production ready/minified version of the specified module.
 Takes the module ID as a parameter.
 If no module ID is specified, all modules are built.
-[Note: the id passed must also be present in the `grunt_config.json` or that module will not be built].

     grunt dev:id
 Creates a developer-friendly version of the specified module (including source maps).
 Takes the module ID as a parameter.
 If no module ID is specified, all modules are built.
 If an individual module has been specified, it also runs the `spy`task for that module.